 We’re no strangers to extreme temperatures and dry weather in Anchorage, and our lips are proof.
 Most of us experience chapped lips at some point during the year and it’s not uncommon to see lips that suffer from annoying, painful cracks.
-Here at Health Centered Dentistry we are very much attuned the oral health needs of Anchorage, so here are a few tips from Dr. Henrie, Dr. Marchant, Dr. Bragiel & Dr. Madsen about how to keep your lips healthy, kissable, and free to eat and drink whatever you crave!
+Here at Health Centered Dentistry we are very much attuned the oral health needs of Anchorage, so here are a few tips from Dr. Henrie, Dr. Marchant and Dr. Bragiel about how to keep your lips healthy, kissable, and free to eat and drink whatever you crave!

 Do You Have Chapped or Cracked Lips?